decentraland/old-documentation/_posts/design-experience/2018-02-01-ux-ui-guide.md

 #### Layout

 Always keep a grid in mind and use it as your main criteria when spatially organizing your UI.
 If you are working on a scene where a HUD is needed, you can start by putting all the consumables together (e.g. currency, food, life), and on the other side stockables such as tools or weapons.
 Try to be consistent about the grid metrics and padding.
-Make the feedback for every user action clear.
+Make the feedback for every player action clear.

 Be careful about placing your UI in screen regions that overlap with the default Decentraland UI elements.
 Below you can see the regions of the screen that you should avoid: